How do images of our body change the way we see ourselves?

 When I focus on the actions and sensory experiences of my body, I lose judgment and with it any sense of shame.
 I accept my body as an entity that ‘acts’ and ‘feels’ rather than an object that simply ‘is’ and can be ‘looked at’.
 It gives a feeling of freedom.

 In the beginning I was also preoccupied with searching for this balance between my feminine and masculine sides.
 In the end, I question whether this dichotomous division really exists.
-When I am standing in a powerful position, I still feel feminine and the other way around.
-When I make myself vulnerable, I do not identify myself more as a female.
+We can be vulnerable and strong at the same time.
+Anyone can be.

-Yes, our bodies communicate.
-Is is only we have to be aware of what we communicate and how we interpret the communication.
+Our bodies communicate.
+It is only we have to be aware of what we communicate and how we interpret the communication.